ballerina-platform/module-ballerinax-googleapis.calendar/examples/project-management-with-calendar/project-management-with-calendar.md

 # Project management with Google Calendar API

-Let's explore how Alex, a software developer, leverages the Google Calendar API in Ballerina for managing his personal project schedule and collaborating with team members.
+This example demonstrates the use of the Google Calendar API in Ballerina for managing a personal project schedule and collaborating with team members.

 ## Step 1: Import Google Calendar module